 - Loss of smell

-The symptoms of sinusitis can be like other health conditions.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+The symptoms of sinusitis can seem like other health conditions.
+Make sure your child sees their healthcare provider for a diagnosis.

 Which children are at risk for sinusitis?